 Another side benefit for anyone who travels by plane (whether regularly for work, or the occasional long flight), IF can help you reset your internal clock, and overcome jet lag faster.
-Eating is one of the cues (such as light) which affects our circadian rhythm, the sleep/wakefulness patterns.
+Eating is one of the cues (along with light) which affects our circadian rhythm, our sleep/wakefulness pattern.

 Further, when you plan your fasting window to be during your travel time, you don’t have to worry about eating at the airport or on the plane!
-This avoids the huge hassle of packing food to take, or trying to find something healthy to purchase at the airport restaurants.
+This avoids the huge hassle of packing food or trying to find something healthy to purchase at an airport restaurant.

 This is convenient for more than just travel.
-I save hours every week not worrying about planning, preparing, eating, and cleaning up breakfast.
-Mornings are simplified because I’ve eliminated the most time-consuming part of my old routine.
+You’ll save hours every week not worrying about planning, preparing, eating, and cleaning up breakfast.
+Mornings will be simplified because you’ll be eliminating a time-consuming part of your old routine!

 Is it safe for everyone?

-Yes, Intermittent Fasting is safe for everyone, but I always recommend a visit with your doctor before you start practicing IF.
-We don’t recommend IF for children, but people of all races, genders, ages and backgrounds can safely practice Intermittent Fasting.
-I do warn against trying IF on your own; rather, find a program you can trust to teach you how to implement this, and will provide you with daily support and encouragement as you learn.
-It doesn’t take long to learn—for example, the FASTer Way program is 8 weeks long, and most people have mastered the Intermittent Fasting component by the half-way mark or before.
+Yes, Intermittent Fasting is safe for everyone, BUT we always recommend a visit with your doctor before you start practicing IF.
+We don’t recommend IF for children, but people of all races, genders, ages, and backgrounds can safely practice Intermittent Fasting.
+We do, however, warn against trying IF on your own.
+Rather, find a program you can trust to teach you how to implement IF, as well as provide you with daily support and encouragement as you learn.
+Truthfully, it doesn’t take long to learn.
+For example, the FASTer Way program is six weeks long, and most people have mastered the Intermittent Fasting component by the half-way mark or before.

 What if I have diabetes?